RamziJabali/Core-Android-Features/README.md

 )
 ```

-2. Create a DAO for your entites
+2. Create a DAO for your table

     * The DAO(data access object) provides methods that the rest of your application uses to interact with your table.
         * So in this case my `JogEntryDAO` has multiple methods that will be used to interact with my `jog_entries` table previously defined.